weibowen555/weibowen555.github.io/_pages/about.md

     bwei2@gmu.edu
 ---

-# Bowen Wei
+# About Me

-PhD student in Computer Science, George Mason University.
-I work on **trustworthy & interpretable AI** for LLMs — prototype-based explanations, neuro-symbolic methods, and post-training for evidence-grounded reasoning.
+Hello!
+My name is Bowen Wei, and I am a third-year Ph.D. student in Computer Science at George Mason University.
+I am fortunate to be advised by Professor Ziwei Zhu.

 <!-- News and latest posts blocks -->
 {% include news.liquid %}          <!-- remove this line to hide “news” -->